osteele/posenet-pubsub/README.md

 in (Visual Studio Code) or `python3 -m http.server`.
 Open `index.html`.
 This opens the subscriber, with the publisher running in a hidden iframe within the page.

+The demo uses [stats.js](http://mrdoob.github.io/stats.js/) to display the animation request frame rate (on the left), and the PoseNet frame rate (on the right).

 The publisher and subscriber can also be opened in separate pages.
 For this to work, the they must be each be open in a separate _window_ (not a separate tab